wikm360/UKBot/README.md

 A telegram bot, automatic login and food reservation on Cullinan site, reminder of food reservation, reminder of educational calendar dates and...

-🟢 Shahid Bahonar University of Kerman : https://t.me/ukcalendar_bot
+🟢 Example - Shahid Bahonar University of Kerman : https://t.me/ukcalendar_bot

 ## Installation